MrMallet/AnagramFinder/README.md

 My script preprocesses the dictionary, which only needs to be run once.
 Once the preprocessing is done we can run the game solver again and again without that overhead.

-I had a look at Arjuns Gist preprocessing and followed map would allow for much quicker access time.
-Python allows of data structures called dict().
+I had a look at Arjuns Gist preprocessing and realised a map would allow for much quicker access time.
+Python allows of data structures like maps called dict().

 ```python
 def preprocess():